broadinstitute/adapt/README.md

 ## Dependencies

 It is tested under Python 3.5, but should also work with earlier versions of Python 3.
-There are no other dependencies.
+Also requires installation of the `matplotlib` library.
+If `pip` is installed, simply run `pip install matplotlib` to resolve this dependency.

 ## Install